waadabr/Independent-Study/Enclosure/README.md

     - <img src="images/box4.png" style=width:50%;height:50%>
     - Using the selection tool you can drag edges as preferred for any customized sides or pieces.
 You can also add circles for sections to create space for hinges to      be screwed if the box is meant to be opened.
     - <img src="images/box5.png" style=width:50%;height:50%>

+## 5. Print with a laser cutting machine
-6. Print a prototype.
+1. Print a prototype.
 Once you’ve completed any customization and finalized the design you can now print a protoype on cardboard to ensure the size works for your project before printing on acrylic.
+    - To print with a laser cutter upload the adobe illustrator file and follow the instructions to adjust speed, power, and vector settings according to your              instructions. _Note: For New York University Abu Dhabi students be sure to schedule an appointment to access the laser cutting machine and have a lab assistant         help you. _
     - <img src="images/cardboard.jpeg" style=width:50%;height:50%>
-8. Adjust if needed and print the final enclosure.
-Make as many adjustments as needed by repeating steps 3-5 and using cardboard prototypes.
+2. Adjust if needed and print the final enclosure.
+Make as many adjustments as needed by repeating the previous step and using cardboard prototypes.
 Once you have a design that fits your project, print on acrylic and put your final enclosure together.
     - <img src="images/lasercutting.gif" style=width:50%;height:50%>

-Print with a laser cutting machine
-- Upload the file to adobe illustrator
-- Follow laser cutting instructions
-- Print a prototype on cardboard
-- Test the enclosure with your soldered project
-- If adjustments are necessary revisit step 4, if not proceed to print on acrylic

-Put the enclosure together
-- Once the pieces are printed, put the box together
-- Test again for any errors